Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links.

-If you’ve owned or researched an ultrawide monitor before, there’s probably not a whole lot about the design of the LG 34UC98G-W that would really stick out or surprise you.
+If you’ve owned or researched a high-end ultrawide gaming monitor before, there’s probably not a whole lot about the design of the LG 34UC98G-W that would really stick out or surprise you.
 Slim bezels are accentuated by a black-and-red base, with only a small “NVIDIA G-Sync” sticker gracing the left side.

-The biggest drawback of the 34UC98G-W’s design is, like with the LG 38UC99, is that the monitor doesn’t have any ability to swivel left or right off the base.
+The biggest drawback of the 34UC98G-W’s design, like with the LG 38UC99 Ultrawide gaming monitor, is that the monitor doesn’t have any ability to swivel left or right from the base.
 As a gamer myself, I know that how a player uses their keyboard on the desk can vary pretty greatly from game to game, but at least in the case of FPS titles, you want to have a way to keep your keyboard looking something like this.
 Without a swivel option, you have to choose between either keeping the screen close without your preferred keyboard position, or moving it all the way to the edge of the desk to get the grip on the keys you need.

 The LG 34UC98G-W is a 34″ IPS LED curved ultrawide monitor that runs at a resolution of 2560 x 1080 at an aspect ratio of 21:9, with a 1000:1 contrast ratio.
 Other stats include a 5ms response time with a 60Hz standard refresh rate that can be pushed to a high refresh rate of 166Hz in overclocking, 300cd/m2 of brightness, a 178° viewing angle, and it includes NVIDIA’s G-Sync technology to boot.
-It’s nice to have options with refresh rates.
+It’s nice to have options with refresh rates on curved gaming monitors.

-On the back of the display we found two HDMI 1.4 ports, one DP 1.2, two standard USB 3.0 slots and one USB Type C port.
+On the back of the display, we found two HDMI 1.4 ports, one DP 1.2, two standard USB 3.0 slots, and one USB Type C port.
 Similarly, the LG 27UK650-W 27-inch 4K gaming monitor also delivers stunning picture quality and features AMD FreeSync tech for smooth gameplay.